erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 without any scrambling.
-To perform well in [PractRand] and [TestU01] with more bits the scrambling functions are needed, and still, the small state space makes it impossible to pass all tests with flying colours.
+To perform well in [PractRand] and [TestU01] with more bits the scrambling functions are needed, and still, the small state space makes it impossible to pass all tests with flying colors.

-`erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different design criterias than PRNG:s.
+`erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different design criteria than PRNG:s.

 However, these kind of tests may be completely irrelevant for your application.